Skip to main content

 THE NUMBERS

-• Companies with high employee engagement increased operating income by 19.2%, while companies with low engagement saw revenue drop by nearly 33% over the same 12-month period
+• High engagement increases operating income by 19.2%, while low engagement can cause revenue to drop by nearly 33%.

 • Decreased turnover rates